appu3355/woocommerce-smsapipl/readme.txt

 = EN =

-You can install this gateway plugin like any other WordPress plugin.
+You can install this plugin like any other WordPress plugin.

 1. Download and unzip the latest release zip file.
 2. Upload the entire plugin directory to your /wp-content/plugins/ directory.